nicklormanhall/assessment-week4-visitorguestbook/README.md

 One page form to include:

-Header - Guest boook
+Header - Guest book
 1: Subject
 2: From
 3: Message
 4: stars 1 to 5?

-My theme will be a ficticious hotel where guests can leave 1-5 star review, I want an image of the hotel.
+My theme will be a fictitious hotel where guests can leave 1-5 star review, I want an image of the hotel.

 After looking at several options I decided on the Overlook Hotel from the Shining, allowing me to create several fake reviews with actors names.